Hispanics First In My Family To Graduate

 I’m Hispanic and I’m the first in my family to graduate college and graduate school.

-Growing up I never visioned myself accomplishing much as a student.
-My focus was always on starting a career, little did I know that education was the path that I was supposed to take to advance my career.
+Growing up I never envisioned myself accomplishing much as a student.
+My focus was always on starting a career, but little did I know that education was the path that I was supposed to take to advance my career.

-I wish I could say that attaining a college degree was easy but it wasn’t.
-In fact it took close to seven years for me to complete my bachelors simply because I was working full-time to pay for tuition.
-When you’re the first in your family to try something new it’s a lot harder because the path you are on is so new that your immediate family doesn’t know how to support you.
-Good thing my family gave me the emotional encouragement I needed in order to finish.
+I wish I could say that attaining a college degree from Dallas Baptist University was easy, but it wasn’t.
+In fact it took seven years for me to attain my bachelors degree.
+I didn’t receive many college scholarships so I worked full-time to pay for my college tuition.
+When you’re the first in your family to try something new, it’s hard for your family to understand your struggles and ways to support you.
+Good thing my family gave me the emotional encouragement I needed in order to finish college.

-I have made a way for future generations who come after me to not only say here is the road but also to say that there is a destination and a degree will be your reward for finishing.
+I have made a way for future generations who will come after me to not only say, here is the road but also to say that there is a destination.

 When I completed grad school I knew my life was going to change.
-The further I went in school the sharper my mind became and every day when I wake up I think through an educated mind.
+The further I went in school the sharper my mind became.
+Every day when I wake up I think through an educated mind.

 The choices I make reflect the education I received.